 What is this?

-This site is designed to support my work as a 2017 Winston Churchill Memorial Trust Fellow.
+This site was designed to support my work as a 2017 Winston Churchill Memorial Trust Fellow.

-Throughout this fellowship, I have a number of objectives:
+Throughout this fellowship, I had a number of objectives:

 - To see first‐hand how deaths of learning disabled people/ people with developmental disabilities in Canada, Australia and New Zealand are investigated with a focus on the involvement of bereaved relatives and families

 - To liaise with policy makers, disabled people, advocates, academics, journalists and legal professionals to understand their roles in learning from and preventing premature deaths

 - To gain a detailed understanding of actions key players could take to improve experiences and in turn reduce premature mortality of learning disabled people / people with developmental disabilities